www.crexi.com - The Commercial Real Estate Exchange

 Louisville's yellow bridge set against the downtown skyline during the day

-Louisville Regional Breakdown
+Louisville Regional Context

 • The largest municipalities in the metro area include Jeffersontown, Jeffersonville, New Albany, Clarksville, and Shelbyville.